lutece-platform/lutece-wf-module-workflow-unittree/README.md

 This module contains the following unit selections:

+* Selection of a specific unit.
+Automatic.
+The unit is chosen in the task configuration.
+The user cannot select the unit in the task form.
 * Selection of a unit among all the units.
 Non automatic.
-The user selects the target unit in a combobox.
+The user selects the target unit in a combobox in the task form.
 It can be used to transfer the resource to a unit for example.
 * Selection of the parent unit.
 Automatic.
 It can be used to assign the resource up for example.
 * Selection of the assignor unit.
 Automatic.
 It can be used to assign the resource down for example.